pivotal/docs-tap/install-gitops/eso/hashicorp-vault.hbs.md

 > - If you use an Enterprise Vault Server with namespaces, run `export VAULT_NAMESPACE=MY-VAULT-NAMESPACE` before using the script.
 > - If you use token to access server, run `export VAULT_TOKEN=MY-VAULT-TOKEN` before using the script.

-This creates a new vault kubernetes authentication instance using the information for the current context in your `KUBECONFIG`.
+This creates a new vault Kubernetes authentication instance using the information for the current context in your `KUBECONFIG`.

 Example: